KnowOneActual/beaubremer-blog/posts/Site_into_a_Tor_Onion_Service.md

 ---

-Have you ever looked at your personal site and thought, "This is cool, but what could be *cooler*"?
 Maybe you're looking for a weekend project that's a little different, something that teaches you about the hidden corners of the internet.

 If so, I've got the perfect project for you: creating a Tor onion service for your existing website.